Skip to main content

 Fifth Grade Google (updating)5th Grade

 The Arizona Mathematics Progression Documents are a great place to start with curriculum mapping and scope and sequence.
 Please also reference the major and supporting content emphasis documents.
-These documents provide information that will assist you in how much instructional time you should spend on different clusters of math content and each grade or in each high school course.
+These documents provide information that will assist you in determining how much instructional time you should spend on different clusters of math content and each grade or in each high school course.

 Here are additional reliable and valid progression documents to assist your planning.

-Progression Documents for the Common Core Math Standards The Common Core State Standards in mathematics were built on progressions: narrative documents describing the progression of a topic across a number of grade levels informed both by research on children's cognitive development and by the logical structure of mathematics.
+Progression Documents for the Common Core Math Standards The Common Core State Standards in mathematics were built on progressions: narrative documents describing the progression of a topic across several grade levels informed both by research on children's cognitive development and by the logical structure of mathematics.
 These documents were spliced together and then sliced into grade-level standards.
-Progression documents can explain why standards are sequenced the way they are, point out cognitive difficulties and pedagogical solutions, and give more detail on particularly tricky areas of the mathematics.
+Progression documents can explain why standards are sequenced the way they are, point out cognitive difficulties and pedagogical solutions, and give more detail on particularly tricky areas of mathematics.
 Progression documents should be useful in teacher preparation and professional development, organizing curriculum, and writing textbooks.
-Progressions documents also provide a transmission mechanism between mathematics education research and standards.
+Progression documents also provide a transmission mechanism between mathematics education research and standards.
 Research about learning progressions produces knowledge that can be transmitted through the progressions document to the standards revision process; questions and demands on standards writing can be transmitted back the other way into research questions.

 House Bill 2477

-(adopted during the Fifty-third Legislature Second Regular Session, 2018)
+(Adopted during the Fifty-third Legislature Second Regular Session, 2018)

 Notify Parents if students were not proficient on the statewide assessment for Math.